Kristen Stewart Moved On From Robert Pattinson, Ready To Marry Stella Maxwell?

-After ending her affair with Twilight co-star Robert Pattinson, Kristen Stewart is currently dating Victoria Secret model Stella Maxwell.
-The duo is not new to display their love for each other in public, and now there are reports that the actress is reportedly ready to ask Stella Maxwell to marry her.
+After ending her relationship with Twilight co-star Robert Pattinson years ago, Kristen Stewart is currently dating Victoria’s Secret model Stella Maxwell.
+The duo is known to display their love for each other in public, and now there are reports that the actress is reportedly ready to ask Stella Maxwell to marry her.

 Kristen was previously involved with Robert Pattinson.
-Their affair was the talk of the tinsel town because of their vampire human romantic movie franchise.
-When the pictures of Kristen getting intimate with Rupert Sanders surfaced online, the Harry Potter movie star chose to end his relationship with her.
+Their relationship was the talk of tinsel town because of their vampire-human romantic movie franchise.
+When pictures of Kristen getting intimate with director Rupert Sanders surfaced online, the Harry Potter movie star chose to end his relationship with her.

 After Robert, who is now engaged to singer FKA Twigs, Kristen dated various women.
-Her relationships with Alicia Cargile, French singer SoKo, and St. Vincent were highly covered by media outlets but she seems to be settling down with Miley Cyrus’s former love interest.
+Her relationships with Alicia Cargile, French singer SoKo, and St. Vincent were highly covered by media outlets, but she seems to be settling down with Miley Cyrus’s former love interest.

-Earlier this year, Inquisitr reported that Maxwell and Stewart are now sharing an apartment together in L.A.
+Earlier this year, the Inquisitr reported that Maxwell and Stewart are now sharing an apartment together in L.A.
 Their pictures also showed that the two seem to be practically inseparable, and a new report allegedly claims that both of them are getting serious for their future.

-A friend of the couple told OK! magazine via Hollywood Life that Kristen wants to take her romance with Stella to the next level, but the model does not wish to rush in her relationship.
+A friend of the couple told OK! magazine that Kristen wants to take her romance with Stella to the next level, but the model does not wish to rush in her relationship.

 “They’ve been talking about an engagement for a while.”